bigfix/developer.bigfix.com/site/reference/types/bes-property-result.md

 # type: bes property result

-The &amp;lt;bes property result&amp;gt; inspectors return the results returned by the given properties of the specified BES Client computers.
+The &lt;bes property result&lt; inspectors return the results returned by the given properties of the specified BES Client computers.

 # computer of &lt;bes property result&gt; : bes computer